playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 ## History Configuration

-Below ignores duplicated commands in history list, limits commands number to 10000 and limit history file size to 10000 commands.
+Configs below ignores duplicated commands in the history list, limits the number of command to 10000 and restrict the history file size to 10000 commands.
 ``` sh
 HISTCONTROL=ignoreboth
 HISTSIZE=10000